Space Jam: Filming

 NBA players and improv actors from the Groundlings Theatre and School serving as placement identifiers for the animated characters, with a CGI background replica of a real-life setting chroma-keyed in.
+Dave Spafford told Pytka that the chroma-keying would not work out because if one of the players/actors would get in front of Jordan, the latter would be erased in the chroma-keyed footage.
+Pytka began yelling at Spafford and decided not to work with him.
+Two months later, Pytka was fired and replaced with Tippe, and Warner Bros. asked Spafford to return to the project and fix a scene that was "totally unusable."
 Although Bill Murray initially came in only to work on the golf course scene, he then wanted to be in the climactic basketball game after Pytka showed him the process of how he directed the live-action/animation scenes.

 Concept drawings and discussions between the animators and Pytka about how the animation would be incorporated into the live-action shots took place on set during shooting, and re-writes to the script would be done daily.
 As an experienced commercial and music video director working on a sports film, Pytka took on fast, unlimited camera movements and Dutch angles; this made integrating the characters into the shots challenging for the animators.
 To connect the real and animated worlds together, blue-screen shots of miniatures by Vision Crew Unlimited were used; these include a Christo-inspired interpretation of The Forum arena for exterior shots, city rooftops for a transition scene with a wide skyline view of Chicago serving as the chroma-keyed background, and space ship parts initially produced by Boss Film Studios for a Philip Morris advertisement.

 Music

+Carl Stalling's music compositions from the classic cartoons were used as temporary tracks, but were deemed "too outdated" and did not fit the film's contemporary visuals, with Reitman, Daniel Goldberg and Joe Medjuck feeling that it "lacked energy."
+James Newton Howard composed a score inspired by Stalling's that would work in a modern context, conducting a 99-musician orchestra to combine the traditional orchestral sound of Looney Tunes with contemporary elements.

 The soundtrack sold enough albums to be certified as 6-times Platinum.
 The song "I Believe I Can Fly" by musical artist R. Kelly earned him three Grammy Awards.
-Other tracks included a cover of the Steve Miller Band's "Fly Like an Eagle" (by Seal), "Hit 'Em High (The Monstars' Anthem)" (by B-Real, Busta Rhymes, Coolio, LL Cool J, and Method Man), a cover of Cheech & Chong's "Basketball Jones" (by Barry White & Chris Rock), "I Turn to You" (by All-4-One) and "For You I Will" (by Monica).
+Other tracks included a cover of the Steve Miller Band's "Fly Like an Eagle" (by Seal), "Hit 'Em High (The Monstars' Anthem)" (by B-Real, Busta Rhymes, Coolio, LL Cool J, and Method Man), a cover of Cheech & Chong's "Basketball Jones" (by Barry White & Chris Rock), "I Turn to You" (by All-4-One), and "For You I Will" (by Monica).
+Jordan was asked to help approve the songs for the soundtrack.
 The film's title song was performed by the Quad City DJ's.